scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 **Path Transparency**: Path transparency is a property of a network architecture that gives endpoints full visibility over the network paths their packets are taking.
 Path transparency is weaker than path control.

-**Peering Link**: A link between two SCION border routers of different ASes, where at least one of the two ASes is not a core AS.
-Two peering ASes may be in different ISDs.
-A peering link can be seen as a shortcut on a normal path.
+**Peering Link**: A link between two SCION border routers of different ASes that can be used as a shortcut.
 Peering link information is added to segment information during the beaconing process and used to shorten paths while assembling them from segments.
+It is possible to construct a path out of only two partial segments which top-most hops are joined by a peering link.
+Two peering ASes may be in different ISDs and may exist between any ASes, including core ASes.

 ## Conventions and Definitions